Purpose

 Delivery

-• Practice-based checking activities
+• Practice-based accuracy checking activities

 • An introduction to the role of an ACT